 Birth can be a positive, satisfying and empowering experience for people and their partners.
 Having a baby is the most precious, life-changing time and all too often parents come away from it feeling traumatised and disappointed by their experience.
-I think that every woman deserves emotional and practical support before, during and after childbirth and believe that having doula support can give you the experience you hope for.
+I think that everyone deserves emotional and practical support before, during and after childbirth and believe that having doula support can give you the experience you hope for.
 I was honoured to be chosen as Doula of the Year at the MaMa Conference, 2017.

 In preparation for the birth I offer at least three antenatal appointments to talk through any previous births (if applicable), your hopes, fears and expectations of the labour ahead.
 Together we will put together some birth preferences, allowing for the unpredictability of labour, but ensuring that your desires/needs are met and realised.
-We will spend time looking at the options available to you and your partner, and consider what needs to be put in place postnatally.
+We will spend time looking at the options available to you and your partner (if appropriate), and consider what needs to be put in place postnatally.
 Clients have full access to my large library of books, articles and DVDs, as well as options to use my birth pool (Birth Pool in a Box), birth balls and slings/wraps/carriers.
 I will be on call 24 hours a day once you reach 38 weeks pregnancy (or as appropriate).

 Once in labour I will be in constant attendance to give you confidence, help you make informed decisions, facilitate communication between you and the medical staff, remind you of your wishes and to support both you and your partner.
 I will stay with you after the birth until everyone is settled.
 I am particularly keen on supporting the first few hours of the baby’s life, with a focus on initiating feeding.